Tshiamo-Dithate/Flyzy-Work-Project/README.md

-A data checking task for Flyzy Machine Learning project
+A data checking and EDA task for Flyzy Machine Learning project